mathopoulos/Trello-Enterprise-Admin-Bulk-Deactivate-Inactive-Users-Admin-Hub-Version/Readme.md

 - **batchCount** - This variable allows you to define how many users you want to give Enterprise seats at once.
 When first testing this script we recommend setting this to 5 to confirm that it is running correctly and then setting this value to 100.

+---
+### Outputs
+When this script is run, it will output two different report files:
+- **Pre-run member report** - This is the CSV file that is generated before any members are actually given Enterprise seats.
+Review this report if you have set your testRun value to true.
+- **Post-run member report** - This is the CSV file that is generated after to keep track of every user who has been given an enterprise seat.
+Reviewt his report to understand which users where given a seat after the script is done running.
+This report is is only generated if testRun is set to false.

 ## Have Questions?
 Post on the Atlassian Community [here](https://community.atlassian.com/t5/Trello/ct-p/trello) and tag @Alexandros Mathopoulos.